Three Days (1992 film)

-Three Days (Trys dienos) is a 1991 Lithuanian drama film directed by Šarūnas Bartas.
-It is set in Kaliningrad and tells the story of four young people, two Lithuanian boys and two Russian girls, who due to misery and self-absorbation are uncapable of anything other than physical connection.
+Three Days (Trys dienos) is a 1991 Soviet drama film directed by Šarūnas Bartas.
+It is set in Kaliningrad and tells the story of four young people, two Lithuanian boys and two Russian girls, who due to misery and self-absorption are incapable of anything other than physical connection.

 The film was shown in the Forum section of the 42nd Berlin International Film Festival, where it received two awards.
 It was nominated for Best Young European Film at the 5th European Film Awards.